API poller authorization and authentication

 - Many access tokens expire after a certain amount of time but some APIs offer "refresh tokens" with long lifespans.
 For example, SolarWinds DPA API tokens expire after 900 seconds but can be extended the API_ACCESS_TOKEN_EXPIRATION option.

-See API provider documentation for details about credentials and required formats.
+Refer to API provider documentation to learn more about credentials and required formats.

 In addition to credentials, requests require API-specific permissions to access data.
 For example, Microsoft Graph permissions are granted via a consent process that uses a